 Growing a SaaS company in a highly competitive environment takes a lot of work.
 In this guide, we discuss SaaS marketing in detail.
-The guide outlines the core goals of SaaS marketing, benefits, common challenges, and core components of an effective SaaS marketing strategy.
+The guide provides a comprehensive SaaS marketing definition and outlines its core goals, benefits, common challenges, and core components of an effective SaaS marketing strategy.
 You will also learn how to increase sales for any SaaS product.

 What is SaaS Marketing?

 Software-as-a-Service (SaaS) refers to a cloud-computing method that delivers software to users through the internet.
 End users can access the platforms and infrastructure of a cloud application without the burden of purchasing, installing, and maintaining the software.

 SaaS providers manage the architecture behind cloud applications, including data storage, platforms, servers, and all software requirements.
 The provider is also responsible for upgrades, software maintenance, and fixing bugs.
 On the other hand, customers require fast internet connections for the best service performance.

 SaaS marketing involves generating leads and increasing sales for SaaS products.
 Customers often pay a subscription fee to access cloud-based applications on demand.
 Hence, marketing activities should attract new subscribers while maintaining existing customers.